 Will a DRO affect my partner’s credit record?

-Not unless you have a joint account with them.
+Only if you have a joint bank account or loan with them.

 Do I have to send in monthly statements?